 With the upsurge in voter registration activity has come more media attention to the handful of cases in which organizations have been accused of submitting fraudulent registration applications to local elections officials.
-No amount of fraud in the registration process is acceptable, but the accusations that voter fraud "is breaking out all over" as a result of a coordinated effort by members of some organizations to rig the electoral system through voter registration fraud" that put "thousands of fictional voters" on the rolls are unsupported by any credible evidence anyone has been able to bring to bear.
-In fact, the suspicions about a vast "left-wing" or "Liberal Democrat-sponsored" conspiracy to commit voter registration fraud border on the paranoid.
+No amount of fraud in the registration process is acceptable, but the accusations that voter fraud "is breaking out all over" as a result of "a coordinated effort by members of some organizations to rig the electoral system through voter registration fraud" that put "thousands of fictional voters" on the rolls are unsupported by any credible evidence anyone has been able to bring to bear.
+In fact, the suspicions about a vast "left-wing" or "Liberal Democrat-sponsored" conspiracy to commit voter registration fraud border on the paranoid.49

 According to available government data, between October 2002 and September 2005, the federal government prosecuted just 33 people for various misdemeanor and felony crimes related to any form of election fraud that could have involved voter registration.50 All but two people indicted were prosecuted for falsifying information about their own eligibility to vote, including: 20 people in four states who were prosecuted for registering or voting but who were ineligible under state law because they lacked U.S. citizenship; and ten people who voted in the 2004 presidential election in Milwaukee who were prosecuted for falsely certifying that they were eligible to vote when they were still under state supervision for felony convictions.
-Ten of the 33 - five of the non-citizen cases and five of the felon cases - were either acquitted of the charges against them or had their indictments dismissed.
-2000 A ten people when they are the charges against them or had their indictments dismissed.
-2000 A ten people who voted in the people who were eligible to vote when they were eligible to vote wh the 23 people convicted were alleged to have voted illegally because they were ineligible to vote, but notably, these people registered to vote and voted using their real names, hardly acts of conspiracy or of criminals trying to get away with committing fraud.
-Only two people were prosecuted for crimes related to fabricated voter registration applications for other people.
-One pleaded guilty to making false statements to a grand jury in connection with 11 fraudulent registration forms.
-The other, a St. Martinsville, Louisiana city councilwoman running in a hotly contested race for re-election in 2002, pleaded guilty to conspiring to submit false address
+From of the 33 - five of the non-citizen cases and five of the felon cases - were either acquitted of the charges against them or had their indictments dismissed.
+From the people were still under state supervision for felony convictions.
+From the dismissed of the charges against them or had their indictments dismissed.
+From the people who were still under state supervision for felony convictions.
+From the people who were still under state supervision for felony convictions.
+From the people who were prosecuted for falsely certifying that they were eligible to vote when they were still under state supervision for felony convictions.
+From the people were still under state supervision for felony convictions and the state supervision for felony convictions.
+From the people were still under state supervision for felony convictions and the state supervision for felony convictions.
+From the still under state supervision for felony convictions are supervision for felony convictions.
+From the state supervision for felony convictions are supervision for felony convictions.